open-telemetry/opentelemetry.io/content/en/blog/2023/otterize-otel/index.md

 ### The strength of open source in action!

-We never initially contemplated adding this feature because it didn't cross our minds, but its value is undeniable—particularly for those deploying the network mapper and utilizing Grafana Tempo, or individuals exploring OpenTelemetry.
+We never initially contemplated adding this feature because it didn't cross our minds, but its value is undeniable, particularly for those deploying the network mapper and utilizing Grafana Tempo, or individuals exploring OpenTelemetry.

 It's great that the ServiceNow Cloud Observability Team stumbled upon the